Four Surfaces We Touch Every Day That Are Crawling in Germs

-I'd say I'm a pretty relaxed mom.
-I don't panic when my kid gets dirty, takes a little taste of dirt, or squishes a bug with his bare hands.
-As a matter of fact, I encourage my toddler to run around barefoot outside in just Pull-Ups.
-My husband and I think that exploring and getting dirty is good for a kid.
+I'd definitely say that I'm a pretty relaxed mom.
+At least, I was until the coronavirus pandemic found us.
+I don't panic when my kid gets dirty, takes a little taste of dirt, or squishes a bug with his bare hands, so that has to count for something, right?

 I do believe that exploring and getting dirty is good for a kid, but there are some things my son wants to do and I have to draw a big nope line, especially because we have a virus that nobody really knows much about except that it is an ugly one.
 I'm thankful that my boy no longer tries to lick shopping carts like he did when he was a baby.